sacabench/sacabench/README.md

 - `sacabench demo` tests the correct functionality on the current system.
 - `sacabench construct` executes a single SACA.
 - `sacabench batch` allows to execute and compare multiple SACAs.
-- `sacabench plot` generates plots from a previously mesurement.
+- `sacabench plot` generates plots from a previously measurement.

 For more information about the commands and available options, use `-h` or `--help`, e.g. `sacabench list --help`